aisdigital/dotNETRestfulChallenge/README.md

           * In the IT World, collaboration means everything.
 Therefore, keep your code as maintainable as possible;
           *	Documenting is a good code-development practice;
   *	Testing is one of the gateways for a consistent, scalable, and robust solution: feel free to implement testing as you would in the real world;
-  *	As we have previously mentioned, you do not need to solve this challenged in its entirety, but we will surely consider your best effort;
+  *	As we have previously mentioned, you do not need to solve this challenged in its entirety, but we will surely consider your best effort.
+However, your project’s solution must build successfully.
-  * There’s some tools that can help your development, as using Entity Framework with MSSQL or a MySQL database.

 Happy coding!